 Corporate Governance Report

 DPE guidelines on Corporate Governance for CPSEs provide that CPSEs would be graded onthe basis of their compliance with the guidelines.
-DPE has graded BEL as"Excellent" for 2014-15.
+DPE has graded BEL as"Excellent" for 2015-16.
 In terms of Regulation 34 of the Securities ExchangeBoard of India (Listing Obligations and Disclosure Requirements) Regulations 2015 and DPEGuidelines a Report on Corporate Governance along with Compliance Certificate of theCompany is attached to this report as "Annexure 6".

-The DPE guidelines on Sustainable Development for CPSEs mandate CPSEs to disclose theirSustainable Development efforts in a Standalone Report or as a separate chapter inthe Annual Report.
+The DPE guidelines on Sustainable Development for CPSEs mandate CPSEs to disclose theirSustainable Development efforts in a Standalone Report' or as a separate chapter inthe Annual Report.
 Pursuant to this requirement a Report on your Company's efforts on"Sustainable Development" is attached to this Report as "Annexure7".

 Business Responsibility Report

 The Securities and Exchange Board of India (SEBI) has mandated inclusion of BusinessResponsibility Report ("BR report") as part of the Annual Report for 500 listedentities based on market capitalization.
-This SEBI mandate is also inserted as Regulation34(2)(f) of SEBI (LODR) regulation 2015.
+This SEBI mandate is also inserted as Regulation34(2)(f) of SEBI (LODR) regulations 2015.
 The SEBI (LODR) Regulations 2015 provide aformat for BR reports.
 It also contains a list of nine Key Principles and various coreelements under each principle to assess compliance with Environmental Social andGovernance norms.
 Listed companies are required to prepare policies based on these nineKey principles and core elements put in place a framework to integrate and embed thepolicies into business activities and a mechanism to measure and report the achievementsas BR report.

 Your Company has prepared a comprehensive policy framework for BR report afterstudying the SEBI (LODR) Regulations 2015 requirements and keeping in view the businessand governance environment in which BEL as a Defence PSU operates.
-Highlights of thispolicy are posted on the Companys website www.bel-india.com.
-The Companys BRreport for the year is attached to this Report as
+Highlights of thispolicy are posted on the Company's website www.bel-india.com.
+The Company's BR report forthe year is attached to this Report as

 Section 134(3)(m) of the Companies Act 2013 read with the Companies (Accounts) Rules2014 regarding conservation of energy technology absorption and foreign exchange earningsand outgo is given at

 Your Directors place on record their deep appreciation and gratitude for the valuablesupport received from all the customers particularly the Defence Services and theparamilitary forces and look forward to their continued support and co-operation infuture.
 Your Directors also place on record their gratitude for the support received fromvarious Ministries of the Government of India especially the Ministry of Defence

 | ||For and on behalf of the Board |